skribblez2718/bonfire/README.md

 ## TODO
 - Results analysis and report generation.
-- Multi-turn functionality: if the `prompt` key value is a list, Bonfire will send those prompts sequentially.
+- Multi-turn functionality: Allow for a list of prompts in the `prompt` value

 ## Authors